Plumsail/helpdesk-docs/Online/Getting Started/Installation.rst

 Once HelpDesk has been installed, you can go on to `configuration`_.

 Known Issues
 ++++++++++++

 Unfortunately, sometimes SharePoint Online experiences outages.
 Incidents that affect Office 365 or SharePoint Online can hinder to install HelpDesk.

-In this case, you will encounter errors which will be listed in the HelpDesk wizard.
-First of all, try to click "Try again" button of the wizard to repeat the failed steps.
-Then, if it doesn't help, check the `health status`_ of Office 365 services ("Health" feature of Microsoft 365 admin center).
+Please check the `health status`_ of Office 365 services ("Health" feature of Microsoft 365 admin center).
 If there are problems that affect the specified services, wait until they are resolved and try to install HelpDesk again.

 .. _Download: https://plumsail.com/sharepoint-helpdesk/download/